jkshenoy/TheBeatlesTrivia/README.md

-# TheBeatlesTrivia
+# The Beatles Trivia

 A CLI app quiz about some fun trivia based on the Beatles.